laurelthorburn/shopify-task/README.md

 Data
 Product information is coming from an API that returns an array of objects.
 (DONE) Price is expressed in cents.
 E.g. 1000 = $10.00 (DONE)

-# Swole-Mates 💪🏽💓

-<a name="descsection"></a>
-## Description
-Here at SwoleMates we are passionate about two things: Getting swole and finding mates (mates as in friends, ya perv).
-This application is built using a MERN stack single-page application.
-The app utilizes ReactJS, tailwindCSS, Node JS, ExpressJS, GraphQL, MongoDB, JWT, PWA, Stripe, Spoonacular API, Quote API, and so much more...
-You can enjoy not only tracking your workouts and researching your food's macro-nutrients, but also lurking your friends.
-Sign up today to find your one true swole mate 💓

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)